ARM-software/vscode-virtual-hardware/README.md

 ## Overview

-This VS Code extension allows you to manage Arm Virtual Hardware and run embedded applications on them.
+This Visual Studio Code extension allows you to manage Arm® Virtual Hardware (AVH) and run embedded applications on them.

 ## Extension Settings